worldbank/GEEST/README.md

 1. Navigate to and select electricity access polygon input shapefile containing a field indicating percentage individuals that have access to electricity.

+   **Input File:** *Electricity/Electrification_rate.shp*

-2. Click the "Set" button to extract all the fields from the polygon input layer.
+3. Click the "Set" button to extract all the fields from the polygon input layer.

-3. Select the field containing the numeric value representing percentage individuals that have access to electricity.
+4. Select the field containing the numeric value representing percentage individuals that have access to electricity.

-4. Enter an alternate raster output file name if desired.
+5. Enter an alternate raster output file name if desired.

-5. Click "Execute" button to run the algorithm.
+6. Click "Execute" button to run the algorithm.

-6. Status text next to the "Execute" button will appear and let you know once processing is complete.
+7. Status text next to the "Execute" button will appear and let you know once processing is complete.

-7. The output raster file will be stored in the project folder specified in the "Setup" tab, under the "Contextual" folder (_Project\_Folder//Place Characterization/Raster\_output.tif_).
+8. The output raster file will be stored in the project folder specified in the "Setup" tab, under the "Contextual" folder (*Project_Folder/Place Characterization/ELC_Raster_output.tif*).

 OR

 1. Navigate to and select night time lights raster input.

+   **Input File:** *Electricity/Nighttime_Lights_2021.tif*

-2. Enter raster output file name.
+3. Enter raster output file name.

-3. Click "Execute" button to run the algorithm.
+4. Click "Execute" button to run the algorithm.

-4. Status text next to the "Execute" button will appear and let you know once processing is complete.
+5. Status text next to the "Execute" button will appear and let you know once processing is complete.

-5. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Place Characterization" folder (Project\_ Folder/Place Characterization/Raster\_output.tif).
+6. The output raster file will be stored in the project folder specified in the "Setup" tab, under the "Place Characterization" folder (*Project_Folder/Place Characterization/ELC_Raster_output.tif*).

 **N.B.
 If night time lights raster data is used for the "Safe Urban Design" factor it should not be used in the "Electrical Access" factor and vice-versa**